aws-solutions/amazon-s3-glacier-refreezer/README.md

 # Amazon S3 Glacier Re:Freezer
+The Amazon S3 Glacier Re:Freezer is a serverless solution that seamlessly copies all Amazon S3 Glacier Vault’s archives to a selected Amazon S3 bucket.

 Customers have used Amazon S3 Glacier based Vaults as a cost effective and durable target to store their long term archive data.
 The release of Amazon S3 Glacier Deep Archive as the lowest cost Amazon S3 storage class raised interest from the existing